HomeBlogHow Often Is Audiometric Testing Required by OSHA?

 The Mobile Van Problem

-If a facility uses an annual mobile van visit in February, an employee hired in October will have their baseline in April and their first annual due in April of the following year -- two months after the van's February visit.
-That employee will miss their annual cycle unless the employer supplements with an additional testing method.
-This is a systematic gap in many mobile-van-dependent programs.
+If a facility uses an annual mobile van visit in February, an employee hired in October will have their baseline in April and their first annual due in April of the following year — two months after the van’s February visit.
+That employee will miss their annual cycle unless supplemented with an additional testing method.

 ▶ Bottom line: Annual event-based testing is the most common cause of individual testing cycle lapses.
 In-house or continuous testing is the only reliable method for maintaining every employee’s individual 12-month clock.